Skip to Content

 Johnston Canyon Lodge and Bungalows was named the 2019 Resort of the Year by the Travel & Hospitality Awards.
 You can choose from 42 heritage bungalow/cabins nestled in the woods near the trailhead.

-Another excellent option is the Castle Mountain Chalets, just 6km away.
+Another excellent option is the Castle Mountain Chalets, just 6 km away.
 Sit at the outdoor firepit and enjoy panoramic views of Castle Mountain, one of the most beautiful mountains in Banff National Park.
-For more selection, check out our list of the best Banff cabin rentals.

 If camping is more your style, Parks Canada operates the Johnston Canyon Campground right across the highway from the trailhead.
 You can make reservations for the the Johnston Canyon campground starting in January every year.